aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-microsoft-office-automation/_index.md

 The following is a direct quote from the above referenced Microsoft article:

-> “Server-side components need to be highly reentrant, multi-threaded COM components that have minimum overhead and high throughput for multiple clients.
+> “Server-side components need to be highly reentrant, multi-threaded COM components that have minimum overhead and high throughput for numerous clients.
 Office applications are in almost all respects the exact opposite.
 Office applications are non-reentrant, STA-based Automation servers that are designed to provide diverse but resource-intensive functionality for a single client.
 The applications offer little scalability as a server-side solution.
 Additionally, the applications have fixed limits to important elements, such as memory.
 These cannot be changed through configuration.
 More importantly, the applications use global resources such as memory mapped files, global add-ins or templates, and shared Automation servers.
 This can limit the number of instances that can run concurrently and can lead to race conditions if the applications are configured in a multi-client environment.
 Developers who plan to run more than one instance of any Office application at the same time need to consider "pooling" or serializing access to the Office application to avoid potential deadlocks or data corruption."

 ### Price